Showing posts with label Soulwax. Show all posts

 On paper, the album looks great.
 Soulwax members include brothers David and Stephen Dewaele of “Too Many DJ’s” fame along with drummer Steve Slingeneyer and bassist Stefaan Van Leuven.
 With production maestro Mark “Flood” Ellis and mixing genius Alan Moulder at the controls what could go wrong?
 Well quite a lot actually.

 The album sounds messy and disjointed and to a lover of electronic music, its sound veers too close to a type of ‘indie grunge’ for my taste.
 However, the failings of the original album serve to amplify the glory of its remixed counterpart.
 I initially discovered “Nite Version” as I heard the tracks “Another Excuse” and “Compute” on the Xbox 360 game “Test Drive Unlimited”.
 When I eventually acquired the CD I thought it was pretty good.
 The original “Any Minute Now” album, which I bought simultaneously, soon began collecting dust, but I was drawn back to “Nite Version” again and again.
 Initially, I loved three or four of the tracks, but I soon stopped skipping “E Talking” and “Slowdance” et al and began to appreciate the album in its entirety.
-Within time, this appreciating became love and then the love became obsession.
+With time, this appreciation became love and then the love became obsession.
 There was only one CD in my car last summer.